 The gelatinous soft tissues around the bones and the bone marrow provide some of the best healing remedies for the gut lining and the immune system.
 Remove all of the soft tissues from fish bones and heads and reserve for adding to soups later.

-2. Introduce probiotics and fermented foods
+2. Introduce probiotics or fermented foods

 3. Gut-healing soups

-- When vegetables are well cooked, add 1-2 tablespoons of chopped garlic, bring to boil and turn the heat off
+- When vegetables are well cooked, add 1-2 tablespoons of chopped garlic, bring to boil and turn heat off

 - Add some probiotic food into every bowl of soup